Partnering with you for breast health

 Breast cancer is one of the most common cancers among women.
 Highlands Regional provides helpful services to educate women on breast health, and encourage self-exams and routine screenings.
 We utilize highly sophisticated imaging technology that can detect breast cancer at the earliest stages, when treatment can be most effective.
 The combination of highly trained, caring technologists and the latest imaging technology allows us to deliver the highest quality of care.

-The Highlands Regional Breast Center staff works with each patient in our spa like setting offering our patients a comfortable, private experience.
+The Highlands Regional Medical Center Breast Services staff works with each patient in our spa like setting offering our patients a comfortable, private experience.
 We have a team of dedicated technicians, radiologists, pathologists, plastic surgeons, general surgeons, breast surgeons and oncologists on staff to give you the best care and fastest results possible.

-Should further treatment be required you can be confident that Highlands Regional Medical Center is leading the way in Surgical Technology with our da Vinci® Robotic Surgical System, State of the Art Surgical Suites featuring Smart OR’s® and Superior High Definition Imaging.
+Should further treatment be required you can be confident that Highlands Regional Medical Center is leading the way in Surgical Technology, State of the Art Surgical Suites featuring Smart OR’s® and Superior High Definition Imaging.
 Our on-site lab is the only the only lab in a three county area to have CAP and AABB certifications.

 We offer the ability to get both your mammogram and bone density screenings during the same visit, with the low wait times you’ve come to expect.